-The Board of the Bank approved that raised capital of CUBC by US\$43,000 thousands, and after that, the paid-in capital is amounted to US\$60,000.
+The Board of the Bank approved raised capital of CUBC by US\$43,000 thousands, and after that, the paid-in capital is amounted to US\$60,000 thousands.
 The Bank had transferred investment US\$43,000 thousands which is presented as "investment accounted for using equity method".

-As of 31 December 2014, 31 December 2013 and 1 January 2013, and for the years ended 31 December 2014 and 2013, respectively, the consolidated financial statements excluded the following subsidiaries because their total assets and operating revenues had immaterial impact to the Bank.
+For the three-month periods ended 31 March 2015 and 2014, respectively, the consolidated financial statements excluded the following subsidiaries because their total assets and operating revenues had immaterial impact to the Bank.

-Business Percentage of ownership (%) ship (%) Investor Subsidiary nature 2014.12.31 2013.12.31 2013.1.1 The Bank Seaward Card Co., Ltd. ("Seaward Card") Dispatch 100% 100% 100% Seaward Card was incorporated on 9 April 1999. work
+Business Investor Subsidiary nature 2015.03.31 2014.12.31 2014.03.31 The Bank Seaward Card Co., Ltd. ("Seaward Card") Dispatch 100% 100% 100% Seaward Card was incorporated on 9 April 1999. work

-Subsidiaries that does not include in consolidated financial statements are recognized as investments accounted for using equity method according to accounting treatment of subsidiaries above.
+Subsidiaries that are not included in consolidated financial statements are recognized as investments accounted for using equity method according to the accounting treatment of subsidiaries above.